tascha/Assessment-Evaluation/README.md

 **ACKNOWLEDGEMENTS**

-The ConnectedLibteam would like to thank Michelle Fellows, William Penuel, Katie Van Horne, and Josie Chang-Order for their input on this module.
+The ConnectedLib team would like to thank Michelle Fellows, William Penuel, Katie Van Horne, and Josie Chang-Order for their input on this module.